We all know from the whole George Zimmerman/Trayvon Martin saga

 A driver waved a flare gun at another vehicle on Interstate 93 on Monday before the gun ultimately went off in his own car, narrowly missing a juvenile passenger, according to the state police.Thought he was Mel Gibson, turned out to be Moe Howard.

-my commute.
-It says it takes up more than one traffic lane, but
+for my commute.
+It says it takes up more than one traffic lane,

-given the right accessories, I don't see that as a problem.
+but somehow… given the right accessories, I don't see that as

 This was nominated for Best Animated Feature Oscar, but lost to Rango.
 I don't disagree with that choice.